vippsas/vipps-epayment-api/quick-start.md

 ### Step 3 - A simple ePayment payment with web redirect

 Initiate a payment via the [Create Payment][create-payment-endpoint] endpoint.
-In this example, we use the default userflow, `WEB_REDIRECT`.
+In this example, we use the default user flow, `WEB_REDIRECT`.
 This provides you with a link you can click to go to the landing page.
 When your test mobile number (with country code) is provided, it will be prefilled in the form.